qig123/pdf_trans/mybook/Part I_ Foundations/Part I_ Foundations.md

 ![Figure 2.14 Top-down (left)...](images/page_104_vector_502.png)
 *Figure 2.14 Top-down (left) and bottom-up parsing (right) of the input string A, B, C;.
 Grammar appears at lower left.*

-### to peek at the upcoming token (a comma), which allows it to choose between the

-### two possible expansions for id list tail.
-It then matches the comma and the id

-### and moves down into the next id list tail.
-In a similar, recursive fashion, the top-

-### down parser works down the tree, left-to-right, predicting and expanding nodes

-and tracing out a left-most derivation of the fringe of the tree.
+to peek at the upcoming token (a comma), which allows it to choose between the two possible expansions for* id list tail*.
+It then matches the comma and the id and moves down into the next* id list tail*.
+In a similar, recursive fashion, the top- down parser works down the tree, left-to-right, predicting and expanding nodes and tracing out a left-most derivation of the fringe of the tree.

 The bottom-up parser, by contrast, begins by noting that the left-most leaf of the tree is an id.
 The next leaf is a comma and the one after that is another id.
 The parser continues in this fashion, shifting new leaves from the scanner into a forest of partially completed parse tree fragments, until it realizes that some of those fragments constitute a complete right-hand side.
 In this grammar, that doesn’t occur until the parser has seen the semicolon—the right-hand side of *id list tail** −→*;.
 With this right-hand side in hand, the parser reduces the semi- colon to an* id list tail*.
 It then reduces , id* id list tail* into another* id list tail*.
 After doing this one more time it is able to reduce id* id list tail* into the root of the parse tree,* id list*.
 At no point does the bottom-up parser predict what it will see next.
 Rather, it shifts tokens into its forest until it recognizes a right-hand side, which it then reduces to a left-hand side.
 Because of this behavior, bottom-up parsers are some- times called* shift-reduce* parsers.
 Moving up the ﬁgure, from bottom to top, we can see that the shift-reduce parser traces out a right-most derivation, in reverse.
 Because bottom-up parsers were the ﬁrst to receive careful formal study, right- most derivations are sometimes called* canonical*. ■ There are several important subclasses of LR parsers, including SLR, LALR, and “full LR.”
 SLR and LALR are important for their ease of implementation, full LR for its generality.
 LL parsers can also be grouped into SLL and “full LL” subclasses.
 We will cover the differences among them only brieﬂy here; for fur- ther information see any of the standard compiler-construction or parsing theory textbooks [App97, ALSU07, AU72, CT04, FCL10, GBJ+12].
 One commonly sees LL or LR (or whatever) written with a number in paren- theses after it: LL(2) or LALR(1), for example.
 This number indicates how many tokens of look-ahead are required in order to parse.
 Most real compilers use just one token of look-ahead, though more can sometimes be helpful.
 The open- source ANTLR tool, in particular, uses multitoken look-ahead to enlarge the class of languages amenable to top-down parsing [PQ95].
 In Section 2.3.1 we will look at LL(1) grammars and handwritten parsers in more detail.
 In Sections 2.3.3 and 2.3.4 we will consider automatically generated LL(1) and LR(1) (ac- tually SLR(1)) parsers.
 The problem with our example grammar, for the purposes of bottom-up pars- **EXAMPLE** 2.21